Mayurji/Sentence-Classification-Using-Pytorch/README.md

    **The objective is to learn Pytorch along with implementing the deep learning architecture like vanilla RNN, BiLSTM, FastText architecture for Sentence Classification with Custom dataset using torchtext.**

 ### Vanilla RNN Pointers
-  * Novel Architecture for sequence modeling.
+  * Novel architecture for Sequence Modeling.
   * Major difference between vanilla neural network and RNN - Input to hidden layer at time step (t) is combination of input (x_t) and hidden units from previous time step (h_t-1).
   * Problem with vanilla RNN is Vanishing Gradient, during backpropagation the gradients tends to become very small and the model tend lose learned parameters.